paullepoulpe/master-thesis/src/04_LMS.md

 TP(Sym(3), IntPlus(Sym(2), Const(5)))
 ```

-After transformation this whole program collapses to `Const(105)` because the `int_plus` generator was able to statically fold the orignal `IntPlus` definition after the mirroring operation updated its dependencies.
+After transformation this whole program collapses to `Const(105)` because the `int_plus` generator was able to statically fold the original `IntPlus` definition after the mirroring operation updated its dependencies.

-[^lms1]: the `Def` extractor is a utility that can be used to retrieve the definition associated with a symbol
+[^1lms]: the `Def` extractor is a utility that can be used to retrieve the definition associated with a symbol